spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/9-function-composition.md

 <!--NOTE-->

-For the below app register `--uri` option, replace the directory name and path of the artifact with the value appropriate to your system.
+For the `--uri` option, replace the directory name and path of the artifact with the values appropriate to your system.

 <!--END_NOTE-->

-### Registering the readily available application
+### Registering the Readily Available Application

-The maven/docker artifacts of the `http-transformer` application are readily available in both the `Kafka` and `RabbitMQ` binders.
+The Maven and Docker artifacts of the `http-transformer` application are readily available in both the `Kafka` and `RabbitMQ` binders.

-Maven artifact with Kafka binder:
+The following listing describes a Maven artifact with a Kafka binder:

 ```
 app register --name http-transformer --type source --uri maven://io.spring.dataflow.sample:composed-http-transformer-kafka:0.0.1-SNAPSHOT
 ```

-Maven artifact with RabbitMQ binder:
+The following listing describes a Maven artifact with a RabbitMQ binder:

 ```
 app register --name http-transformer --type source --uri maven://io.spring.dataflow.sample:composed-http-transformer-rabbitmq:0.0.1-SNAPSHOT
 ```

-Docker artifact with Kafka binder:
+The following listing describes a Docker artifact with a Kafka binder:

 ```
 app register --name http-transformer --type source --uri docker://springcloudstream/composed-http-transformer-kafka:0.0.1-SNAPSHOT
 ```

-Docker artifact with RabbitMQ binder:
+The following listing describes a Docker artifact with a RabbitMQ binder:

 ```
 app register --name http-transformer --type source --uri docker://springcloudstream/composed-http-transformer-rabbitmq:0.0.1-SNAPSHOT
 ```

-### Deploying the stream
+### Deploying the Stream

-We will now deploy a new stream using the `http-transform` application that includes the functional beans with the name `upper` and `concat`.
+We can now deploy a new stream byusing the `http-transform` application that includes the functional beans with the names `upper` and `concat`.

 ```
 stream create helloComposed --definition "http-transformer --server.port=9001 | log"
 ```

-To chain the order in which the functions will be run, we will have to use the `spring.cloud.stream.function.definition` property to define the function definition.
+To chain the order in which the functions are run, we have to use the `spring.cloud.stream.function.definition` property to define the function definition.
 The function definition represents the functional DSL defined by Spring Cloud Function.

-In this case, it is:
+In this case, it is as follows:

 ```
 stream deploy helloComposed --properties "app.http-transformer.spring.cloud.stream.function.definition=upper|concat"